JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 ## Example Program

-A program is provided to demonstrate this material.
+An example program is provided to demonstrate this material.

 ### Usage
 - compile: `make`